5 Most Popular New Orleans Plantations Featured in Film

 As the most intact plantation of Plantation Country, Evergreen has achieved the nation's highest historic designation

-Felicity and St. Joseph
+4. St. Joseph Plantation

-Felicity and St. Joseph are sister plantations located on the banks of the Mississippi River that posses pretty much all the qualities we love in a NOLA plantation.
+St. Joseph Plantation and Felicity are sister plantations located on the banks of the Mississippi River that posses pretty much all the qualities we love in a NOLA plantation.
 The grounds still contain an original barn, detached kitchen, blacksmith's shop, carpenter's shed, schoolhouse, and slave quarters house, which make these two plantations an ideal setting for period films and haunting cinema alike.

-Felicity and St. Joseph's museum-quality buildings make for the perfect backdrop to many of TV and Film's greatest works.
+Felicity and St. Joseph's museum-quality buildings make for the perfect backdrop to many of television and film's greatest works.
 The modern remake of Roots utilized this plantation property for a realistic depiction of life during the era of slavery.
 Other noteworthy films from these plantations include:

 One of the newer plantations on our list, Felicity was built around 1850 for sugar farming.
-The quaint nature of the home is highlighted perfectly in the modern horror classic "The Skeleton Key."
-Kate Hudson acts as a hospice nurse caring for one of the homes' elderly occupants, but the houses history of voodoo and supernatural occurrences make for an uncomfortable stay.
+The quaint nature of the home is highlighted perfectly in the modern horror classic, The Skeleton Key.
+Kate Hudson acts as a hospice nurse caring for one of the homes' elderly occupants, but the house's history of voodoo and supernatural occurrences make for an uncomfortable stay.